vmcf-konfmi/YOLOBee/README.md

 albumentations        : 1.4.8

-opencv-python-headless: not installed
+opencv-python-headless: not installed (but needed for SciAugment)

 imgaug                : 0.4.0

 cv2                   : 4.8.0

-yolov5                : unknown
+yolov5                : 7.0.13 (based on PIP)

 torch                 : 2.3.0+cu121